SuperScientificSoftwareLaboratory/PanguLU/README.md

 * Used Sparse BLAS for floating point calculations on GPUs.
 * Added the pre-processing phase.
 * Added the numeric factorisation phase.
-* Added the triangular factorisation phase.
+* Added the triangular solve phase.